 -Testing and championing new functional solutions

-Ultimately I think leading BizOps is much like being a General Manager, except a more proactive, particularly in a rapidly evolving start-up.
+Ultimately I think leading BizOps is much like being a General Manager, except a bit more proactive, particularly in a rapidly evolving company.
 Unlike a pure Operations capacity role which might be focused on helping connect departments for efficient delivery of product – BizOps takes a wider view across all functions to help drive efficiency and planning leveraging the capabilities of a high-performance generalist.